To Eat or Not to Eat. That is the question…

 So one cold and snowy November long weekend, I had four days off work and figured that building an enormous gingerbread house would be the perfect way to while away that time.
 As a cake decorator, I regularly take on complex decorating projects, but this would be the ultimate.
 After selecting the most complicated gingerbread house pattern possible (although I cannot even follow a ‘very easy’ sewing pattern), I began to cut, mix, bake and glue.
 I burnt pieces, broke pieces, glued them upside down, had all my windows fall out (after I put on the roof- doh!), among other serious structural issues, not to mention the challenge of managing two eager kids “wanting to help” (which I had promised they could do).
 Though, I really didn’t even know what I was doing.
-I had only ever successfully made one other gingerbread house (about 1/6 the size of this one)
+I had only ever successfully made one other gingerbread house (about 1/6 the size of this one).
+And here it is:

 Now I clearly do not understand the physics behind it, but somehow this monstrosity held together and stood upright.
 I was elated!
 I even managed to cover up the burnt pieces, the patched together walls, the candy mishaps and fix the broken windows.
 That is the beauty of food art – smoke and mirrors .

 Pre smoke and mirrors gingerbread house:

 I had never really thought past the building of it.
 I guess it was such a monumental task, one I was doing it with my 6 and 8 year old kids, that I figured we might not even get through it, much less thinking ahead to what would come next.